Nirnai/2D-Feature-Tracking/README.md

 ###  MP.8 Performance Evaluation 2

-The Number of Matches can be found for the different combinations in: `results/descriptors.csv`
+The Number of Matches can be found for the different combinations in: `results/matches.csv`.
+This matches were avarages over the 10 frames.
+The x-axis shows the detector, and the y-axis the discriptor.

 1. FAST - BRIEF
 2. FAST - SIFT
 3. FAST - ORB

-It should be noted that AKAZE Descriptor only works with AKAZE Detector
+It should be noted that AKAZE Descriptor only works with AKAZE Detector and the SIFT detector does not work with ORB Descriptors.

 ###  MP.9 Performance Evaluation 3